ahmetegesel/blackjack-game/README.md

 # StateManagement based BlackJack 21 Game

 ## How to Run
-Simple run `npm i` then `npm start`.
+Simply run `npm i` then `npm start`.

 ## How to Play
-When the game starts, it will show you Dealr's and Player's (Your) hand, then you will decide either Hit or Stand.
+When the game starts, it will show you Dealer's and Player's (Your) hand, then you will decide either Hit or Stand.
 To hit, press 'h' , to stand press 's', then press 'Enter'.

 Instead of a complete OOP or a complete FP approaches, I used an hybrid version of them.
 Players and Game are constructed as Objects and they are basically instances of `StoreNode` class.

+## Structure
+It all starts in index.js file but the iron horses of the game are `StoreNode` objects.
+These objects are basically use Actions and Getters to manage their functionality and use their state object to store some needed data related to their functionality.

+To make it pure and non-side-effect, I tried to use small functions for everything.
+They are called, helpers.
+So basically, you create your master pieces of the game as StoreNodes and use Functional Programming aproach for the rest.

+I could also store all the StoreNodes in one master object to make it possible for StoreNodes to interact each other but I did it like this for now.

 ## Why State Management?